openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 ```

 3. Right-click on the cobol directory under the test directory.
-Click on the create new directory and name it the same as the program name (EMPPAY).
+Click on the `Create Directory` and name it the same as the program name (EMPPAY).

 ![](Images/image238.png)